Qumulo/file_transfer_tool/README.md

 will start the server with four workers at port 8000.

+If you want to go uWSGI/nginx route, a good 'how to' document for ubuntu can be found [here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-14-04).

 Short of creating a WSGI-based deployment, you can run FTT in non-developer/debug mode and support simultaneous users, you should start the server using the following form/command (from http://goo.gl/A3YfNt):